kwes/moai-search/README.md

 # moai-search
-moai-search is a little web browser in the terminal!
+moai-search is a little light web browser in the terminal!

 # usage
 run the ```set.sh``` file to download the modules needed